ezraroi/Human-AI-Collab/technical-scaffolding-s_t.md

 Created by:
     - Roi Ezra
 Links:
-    - lev-vygotsky.md
     - mko-more-knowledgeable-other.md
-    - p-alpha-probability-of-growth.md
+    - challenge-gap-d-c.md
     - zpd.md
     - protein-shake-brain-psb.md
-    - challenge-gap-d-c.md
+    - alpha-function.md
     - reflective-prompting.md
     - emotional-scaffolding-s_e.md
 Emoji: "\U0001F9E9"
 id: bafyreiflk4z2eiffb32oncmi2w3nn4i2mjqgnebw67pf5dapqubxgxejmy
 ---
 # Technical Scaffolding (S\_t)
-The operationalized measurement of instructional support—the quality and appropriateness of **current technical guidance** provided by AI for bridging the challenge gap.
+The operationalized dimension of instructional support—the quality and appropriateness of current technical guidance provided by AI for bridging the challenge gap.
 S\_t is the formula variable representing how much competence-based scaffolding the AI offers during developmental work.
 **Theoretical Basis:**
-S\_t operationalizes [Vygotsky's](lev-vygotsky.md) **More Knowledgeable Other ([MKO](mko-more-knowledgeable-other.md))** as a dynamic, measurable, and modulable variable.
-While MKO describes the concept of a competent guide, S\_t measures the **current quality and calibration** of that guidance.
+S\_t operationalizes Vygotsky's More Knowledgeable Other ([MKO](mko-more-knowledgeable-other.md)) as a dynamic and modulable variable.
+While [MKO](mko-more-knowledgeable-other.md) describes the concept of a competent guide, S\_t measures the **current quality and calibration** of that guidance.
 **Formula Role:**
 **Critical multiplier in P(α) = (S\_e × S\_t) / \|D-C\|**
 - Multiplicative with S\_e (emotional scaffolding)
-- If S\_t = 0 → [P(alpha)](p-alpha-probability-of-growth.md) = 0 (no technical guidance)
+- If S\_t is absent → transformation cannot be supported by technical guidance
-- Must be calibrated to \|D-C\| gap
+- Must be calibrated to \|[D-C](challenge-gap-d-c.md)\| gap
 - Cannot substitute for S\_e (multiplication, not addition)

 **System Role:**